Horatio J. Homer: Police career

 While working at the Globe Theatre, Homer met a group of influential men who suggested he become a police officer.
 One of those men was probably John J. Smith, who was serving on the Boston Common Council at the time and is credited with getting Homer appointed to the police department.
 Homer was appointed on December 24, 1878, by Police Commissioner Henry S. Russell.
 He was connected to Station 4, but spent most of his time guarding the entrance to the Office of the Police Commission in Pemberton Square.

 Homer passed the civil service examination on September 11, 1895.
 The day before the exam, he was profiled in the Boston Daily Globe, in which a reporter wrote, "That he will pass the examination there is no doubt, for he is exceedingly well versed in police duties."
 He was promoted to the rank of sergeant by Police Commissioner Martin on September 23.

 In the course of his 40-year career, Homer saw Boston's police force grow from 746 men to 1,700.
 He met every president from Rutherford B. Hayes to Woodrow Wilson, and served as an escort for a number of foreign ambassadors.
 He was known for his diplomatic and courteous demeanor.
 Remarkably, he only had to resort to violence once: when an unwelcome visitor refused to leave the police commissioner's office, Homer took him by the neck and threw him out.
 Six more black officers were hired during Homer's tenure, on his personal recommendation.
 He retired from the force on January 29, 1919, at the age of 70.

 Personal life

 When he was seventeen, Homer married Sophia A. Williams of Haddam, Connecticut; Sophia died in 1902.
 He married Lydia Spriggs of Deer Creek, Maryland, on November 3, 1903.
 The couple had two sons, Horatio Jr. and David Lawrence.

 Homer was a gifted musician, proficient in a wide variety of instruments including the violin, viola, cello, double bass, flute, clarinet, trombone, guitar, mandolin, phonoharp, and piano.
-He had a remarkable (possibly eidetic) memory, and enjoyed studying history, science, poetry, and languages, as well as collecting coins and creating art with cancelled postage stamps.
+He had a remarkable and possibly eidetic memory, and enjoyed studying history, science, poetry, and languages, as well as collecting coins and creating art with cancelled postage stamps.
 He was an active member of the Fraternal Association, a charitable group of local black businessmen and civic leaders.

 He died at his home at 82 Humboldt Avenue in Roxbury on January 9, 1923, aged 74.
 Following a funeral at the Ebenezer Baptist Church, he was buried at the Evergreen Cemetery in Brighton.